About

 Dr. Joshua Chou

-His research at Harvard, published in Cell, one of the world’s most esteemed and high-impact biology journals, identified a specific hormone responsible for maintaining health through exercise.
-During his tenure at Harvard, he also initiated research into the effects of microgravity on cellular behavior, which he later translated into biomanufacturing technologies for stem cell and exosome production in regenerative medicine.
+As a Japan Society for the Promotion of Science (JSPS) Fellow at the University of Tokyo, Joshua spent three years investigating stem cells’ therapeutic potential.
+His research at Harvard, published in Cell, one of the world’s most prestigious scientific journals, identified the hormone responsible for maintaining health through exercise.
+During that time, he initiated groundbreaking studies into the effects of microgravity on cellular behavior — pioneering work that has since evolved into biomanufacturing technologies for stem cell and exosome production in space.

 Dr-Joshua-Chou